Veronica Samuels

 Even if you’re not into the paranormal, there are many attractions worth visiting in Jerome.

-Visit the Jerome State Historic Park, home to Douglas Mansion, built in 1916 by a mining magnate.
+Visit the Jerome State Historic Park, home to the Douglas Mansion, built in 1916 by a mining magnate.

 Check out the unique Sliding Jail, a historic building and a museum constructed in the 1920s.